-Raising children of good character may seem like a no brainer, but in practice, it can actually be quite challenging.
-Parents today compete with distractions from social media, their children's peers, teachers and other media sources.
-Making a few character building activities part of your regular routine can help teach children essential skills that will help them interact with others successfully.
-These character development activities work equally well in a family or school setting.
+Raising children of good character may seem like a no-brainer, but in practice, it can actually be quite challenging.
+Parents today compete with distractions from social media, their children's peers, teachers, and other media sources.
+Making a few character-building activities part of your regular routine can help teach children essential skills that will help them interact with others successfully.
+These character development games for kids work equally well in a family or school setting.

 That's What I Like About You

-This can help children see what their strengths are and build self-esteem.
-According to Kids Health, children who understand their "strengths and weaknesses and feel good about themselves and seem to have an easier time handling conflicts and resisting negative pressures."
-Character building games like this one can help.
+This activity can help children see what their strengths are and build self-esteem.
+According to Kids Health, children who understand their "strengths and weaknesses and feel good about themselves seem to have an easier time handling conflicts and resisting negative pressures."
+Character-building games like this one can help.

 - Permanent markers

 - Have everyone in the group sit in a circle.

 - For smaller groups, pass out the same number of balloons to each person as the total number in the group minus one.
-So, if there are six people in the group, each person gets five balloons (one for each person but self).
+So, if there are six people in the group, each person gets five balloons (one for each person aside from themself).
 For larger groups of 10 or more, pass out two balloons to each person and ask group members to pick one person of their choice and one person they don't know well.
 As the leader, you should also take balloons and choose kids you think might not be chosen as readily as others.

-- Instruct group members to blow up a balloon with a particular person is mind, tie it and add a ribbon.
+- Instruct group members to blow up a balloon with a particular person in mind, tie it and add a ribbon.

 - They should then write the person's name and a positive trait of that person on the balloon with the sharpie.